websauna/websauna/docs/source/narrative/view/views.rst

 Simple route
 ------------

-This is the easiest way to add a view is to use :py:func:`websauna.system.core.route.simple_route` decorator
+The easiest way to add a view is to use :py:func:`websauna.system.core.route.simple_route` decorator.

 Add to ``views.py`` or any other module in your application::